DigitalGuards/zondscan/backendAPI/README.md

-# Quanta Explorer Server
+# Quanta Explorer Backend API

-The backend server component of the Quanta Explorer application, written in Go.
+The backend API component of the Quanta Explorer application, written in Go.
 This server provides API endpoints for the frontend to fetch blockchain data and interact with the QRL Zond network.

 ## Project Structure

 ```
-server/
+backendAPI/
 ├── configs/           # Configuration management
 │   ├── const.go      # Constants and configuration values
 │   ├── env.go        # Environment variable handling